akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 This action allows calculating numeric attribute values, with simple mathematical operations (addition, subtraction, multiplication, and division)

-This action only accepts number, measurement or price collection attributes for both source and destination.
+This action only accepts number, measurement or price collection attributes for both the source and the destination.

 The action is split into 3 different parts: